 This is a European co-production, led by Slovakia and the Czech Republic.
 But the main cast is British.
-Apart from Friel, you will find Hans Matheson (The Tudors) and Vincent Regan playing main characters, with internationally renowned Czech actor Karel Roden being the only non-Brit in a leading role.
+Apart from Friel, you will find Hans Matheson (The Tudors) and Vincent Regan playing main characters, with internationally renowned Czech actor Karel Roden (Blade II) being the only non-Brit in a leading role.

 Major supporting characters are played by Antony Byrne, Slovak stage-actress Deana Horváthová, and Czech actors Bolek Polívka (Home Care) and Jirí Mádl.